cute-engineering/munix-legacy/README.md

 # Contributing

-The project is open to contribution but please note that architectural changes should go throught the [Architecture Decision Records Process](adr/ADR00-record-architecture-decisions.md)
+The project is open to contribution but please note that architectural changes should go throughout the [Architecture Decision Records Process](adr/ADR00-record-architecture-decisions.md)

 # License